louisianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What do Louisiana Bankruptcy Records Contain?

 Louisiana bankruptcy records contain all the documents generated in the bankruptcy process.
 Typically, a bankruptcy case begins when a person files a petition with the court.
-Persons who intend to file for bankruptcy must undergo credit counseling at least six (6) months before filing.
+Persons who intend to file for bankruptcy are generally required to undergo credit counseling at least six (6) months before filing.
 Upon filing a petition, the bankruptcy court analyzes the petitioner’s financial statements, including income and assets.
 A means test then determines which type of bankruptcy the petitioner qualifies for.
 The petitioner must also gather evidence of income, living expenses, significant transactions in the two years before filing, debt, tax returns, property, real estate deals, car titles, and any loan documentation.

 Requesting parties can expect to find the above-listed information in a Louisiana bankruptcy record, in addition to: